 A specialist practice interest module provides you with the opportunity to undertake an in depth study in a chosen area of special interest and can be taken in a national or international setting.

 This module runs throughout the first year and focuses on readiness for direct practice.
 It is an interactive module which includes skills workshops and a high level of involvement from service users, carers and practice educators from partner agencies.
 Students learn about the role and tasks of social workers and develop professional skills in verbal and written communication.
 They have the opportunity to receive formative feedback on written work and on their communication skills.
-Service users and carers provide simulated interviews in the Practice Learning Suite.
+People with lived experience and carers provide simulated interviews in the Practice Learning Suite.

 The focus of this module is to enable students to develop theoretical foundational knowledge of social work assessment and intervention methods, informed by psychological and sociological theories, and research.
 This module will further enable students to develop core skills to analyse and explain situations, draw hypotheses about potential outcomes, and select intervention methods to achieve desired outcomes.
 The module will enable students to develop skills in communication and knowledge in building, maintaining and sustaining relationships as well as critical reflection and analysis in order to evaluate interventions' effectiveness.
 Learning will involve applying concepts from theory and research in lectures, interactive workshops, and role plays in the skills lab, investigatory experiences and through formative and summative assignments.